 Batch editing, whether you are working in Lightroom, Photoshop, or another photo editing software with the feature, makes it faster and easier to edit groups of similar photos.
 The basic concept is you edit the first photo so it is exactly the way you want it.
 From there, you can then use automated processes to edit the rest of the photos from the group in the exact same way.

-The use of batch edit Lightroom naturally works best with groups of photos that have similar characteristics, such as setting and lighting.
+The use of batch edit Lightroom naturally works best with groups of photos that have similar characteristics.
+Examples of this can be setting and lighting.
 The consistencies in these photos make it possible to use many of the same edits on each and still achieve a quality result.
-Batch editing is more effective with general edit settings such as overall exposure, contrast, and even color settings, while more detailed editing tasks should still be completed on an individual basis.
+Batch editing is more effective with general edit settings such as overall exposure, contrast, and even color settings, while more detailed editing tasks (such as skin smoothing or teeth whitening) should still be completed on an individual basis.

 The Benefits of Using Batch Edit in Lightroom